What is it?

 1. Cognitive behavioural therapy (CBT) is a structured type of therapy that focuses on teaching children and families how to:

-- helping parents to promote bravery in their children and change patterns of reassurance
+- Promote bravery in their children and change patterns of family accommodation

 2. Medications are sometimes a useful component of treating children and youth with anxiety.

 - Work towards having regular routines (morning, school, homework, bedtime).

 - Try and be clear with your expectations.
 Implement consequences that are realistic for the child's age.

 - Notice your child's feelings and support your child to identify them.

 - Model the positive ways you identify your own feelings and solve problems.